and logo enhancements.

 The integrated-into-the-browser-window 'plug-in' players are a 'nice-to-have', but the 'stand-alone' players are the 'old reliables'.
 The priority should always be on getting the 'stand-alone helper app' logic working properly.

-SGI wasted time (resources) in coming up with different plugin interfaces (see the two below) instead of making a stand-alone VRML2 viewer --- like the 'ivview' VRML1 viewer below.
+SGI wasted time (resources) in coming up with different web browser plugin interfaces (see the two below) instead of making a stand-alone VRML2 viewer --- like the 'ivview' VRML1 viewer below.

 The problem, when you can't play a media file in your web browser, is, ultimately, NOT with your local computer.
 If you can download the media file and play it on your local computer with a stand-alone app, the problem, ultimately, is the web browser software and, in some cases, the web server configuration --- but your web browser could warn you of the latter.

 In fact, here are links to a couple of web pages that show how 'helper applications' for viewing 3D files behave differently (for various 3D file formats) depending on whether a given web browser is accessing a web page locally or whether the browser is accessing a web page after uploading it to a server.

 Quite obviously, browser developers ( Mozilla-Firefox, Mozilla-Seamonkey, Gnome-Epiphany, Midori, MS-IE, etc.) do not do adequate testing of their 'helper application' and 'plug-in' logic in BOTH 'local' and 'remote' web-page install mode.

 It's no wonder that Google has created their own web browser.
 They can't count on Mozilla, Safari, MS Internet Explorer, Opera, et. al. to get 'it' (including helper-apps and plug-ins) right.

 Don't let the browser developers distract you with their fingers pointing elsewhere.
 Give them hell.
 They've had over 15 years to get helper-apps and plug-ins right.